cucapra/dahlia/docs/README.md

 # Docs

 This directory contains some notes and documentation concerning Seashell.
+You can build these yourself or view all of them rendered [here](https://capra.cs.cornell.edu/seashell/docs/).

 ## Usage